skovtunenko/go-libs/README.md

 # go-libs

-This repo contains the list of good to use Golang libraries.
+This repo contains the list of good-to-use Golang libraries.

 ## Error Handling

-* A Go (golang) package for representing a list of errors as a single error. https://github.com/hashicorp/go-multierror
+* A Go (golang) package for representing a list of errors as a single error. **Not relevant anymore.** https://github.com/hashicorp/go-multierror

-* Simple error handling primitives. https://github.com/pkg/errors
+* Simple error handling primitives. **INACTIVE** https://github.com/pkg/errors

 ## Application lifecycle